(Application deadline Friday, March 22, 2019)

 Scholarship Program – Scholarships are awarded to graduating seniors living within the geographical boundaries of the Morgan Hill Unified School District.
+Scholarship applications MUST be filled out electronically and emailed to firstname.lastname@example.org with your picture.
 This district has the largest loading area in the state of California.
 The boundaries go from Gilroy, including San Martin, to South San Jose and Almaden Valley.
 The scholarships are available to public and private school students.

 The Morgan Hill Mushroom Mardi Gras embodies more than just a two-day, fun fest for local residents and our Bay Area neighbors.
 The real reason for all the fungus-eating and fun(gi)-making is giving back to the community.
 The Mushroom Mardi Gras is a charitable, non-profit organization; every dollar above and beyond the cost of putting on the festival goes towards scholarships to seniors who live within the boundaries of the Morgan Hill Unified School District (MHUSD), mini grants to elementary and middle schools in the MHUSD and donations to non-profit clubs and organizations that participate in the festival.

 The Morgan Hill Mushroom Mardi Gras began awarding scholarships in 1984.
-For the past thirty-four years, 1081 students have been awarded scholarships, totaling over $1 million dollars for continuing education.
+For the past thirty-five years, over 1200 students have been awarded scholarships, totaling over $1.2 million dollars for continuing education.
 Any senior living in the Morgan Hill Unified School District, including private schools, Central High School and the Morgan Hill Adult School are eligible to apply for a scholarship to continue their education.

-This year the nine members of the Morgan Hill Mushroom Mardi Gras Scholarship Committee, headed by Ron Woolf, Board Treasurer, received a total of 240 applications.
+In 2019, ten members of the Morgan Hill Mushroom Mardi Gras Scholarship Committee, headed by Ron Woolf, Board Treasurer, will award a total of 60 scholarships.
 Scholarship recipients are selected based on a combination of academic performance, community and school service and need.
-This year the committee was excited to award fifty (49) scholarships to Live Oak and Sobrato High School seniors, three (3) to Central High School and one (1) to the Community Adult School and (1) to a private school, totaling $55,000.
-In addition, two of the scholarship recipients will receive an additional memorial scholarship in honor and memory of our festival’s founding Father, Brad Spencer.
+In addition, one of the scholarship recipients will receive an additional memorial scholarship in honor and memory of our festival’s founding Father, Brad Spencer.
 These students were selected on the basis of their outstanding community service.

-Mushroom Mardi Gras congratulates the following students on their scholarship.
+Mushroom Mardi Gras congratulates the following students on their 2018 scholarships.

-Family, relatives and friends, and the general public will be able to meet these outstanding students at the Community Center Amphitheater Stage on Sunday, May 28 at 1:30pm.
+Family, relatives and friends, and the general public are invited to meet our 2019 outstanding scholarship recipients at the Community Center Amphitheater Stage on Sunday, May 26 at 1:30pm.
 Many of these star students will also roam around the festival as Goodwill Ambassadors.

 Contact Us Today: Info@mhmmg.com